rdwaynedehoedt/ceilaosystem_backend/README-AZURE-OPTIMIZATION.md

 3. **Check Logs**
    - Look for error messages related to Azure Blob Storage
-   - Check for "falling back to local storage" messages which indicate Azure upload failures

-4. **Revert to Local Storage**
-   - In an emergency, you can temporarily disable Azure by removing the connection string
-   - This will cause the system to use local storage exclusively
+   - The application will throw specific errors if Azure is not configured correctly

 ## Performance Expectations

 With these optimizations, you should see:

 - Upload speeds 30-50% faster than before
-- Reduced disk usage on your server
+- Reduced disk usage on your server (no more local file storage)
 - More reliable document retrieval
-- Better error handling and recovery
+- Better error handling with clear error messages

 If you don't see these improvements, please check your network connection between your server and Azure, as latency can impact performance.